ricklamers/gpt-code-ui/README.md

 ## Misc.
 ### Using .env for OpenAI key
 You can put a .env in the working directory to load the `OPENAI_API_KEY` environment variable.

+## Contributing
+Please do!
+This should be a community initiative.
+I'll try my best to be responsive.